jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 ### Extend System Interface with More Members

 Other features of Encircle can add more items to the system interface, to define the behavior of a related item.
 The system interface is *extensible*.
-For instance the concept of *the class* will add more items to the configuration of a related item.
+For instance the concept of *the class* might add more items to the configuration of a related item.
 So apart from extending a system interface’s existing commands, new commands and objects can be added to the system interface.

-The system interface members added by other features will automatically get all the extension possibilities as well.
+The system interface members added by other features might automatically get all the extension possibilities as well.

 ### Extension Regardless of Value Change